-On December 27, 2017 May 22, 2023, Fortress and Mubadala Investment Company, through its wholly owned asset management subsidiary Mubadala Capital ("Mubadala"), announced that they have entered into definitive agreements pursuant to which, among other things, certain members of Fortress management and affiliates of Mubadala will acquire 100% of the equity of Fortress that is currently indirectly held by SoftBank Group Corp. ("SoftBank") completed its acquisition.
-After the closing of the transaction, Fortress (the "SoftBank Merger").
-In connection with the Softbank Merger, Fortress operates within SoftBank will continue to operate as an independent business headquartered in New York, investment manager under the Fortress brand, with autonomy over investment processes and decision making, personnel and operations.
+On May 22, 2023, Fortress and Mubadala Investment Company, through its wholly owned asset management subsidiary Mubadala Capital ("Mubadala"), announced that they have entered into definitive agreements pursuant to which, among other things, certain members of Fortress management and affiliates of Mubadala will acquire 100% of the equity of Fortress that is currently indirectly held by SoftBank Group Corp. ("SoftBank").
+After the closing of the transaction, Fortress will continue to operate as an independent investment manager under the Fortress brand, with autonomy over investment processes and decision making, personnel and operations.